-Garlic belongs to the onion genus Allium, and is closely related to the onion, rakkyo, chive, leek, and shallot.
-It has been used by humans for thousands of years and was used in Ancient Egypt for both culinary purposes and its therapeutic benefits.
+Garlic belongs to the genus Allium and is closely related to the onion, rakkyo (an onion found in Asia), scallion, chive, leek, and shallot.
+It has been used by humans for thousands of years and was used in Ancient Egypt for both culinary purposes and its health and therapeutic benefits.

 Garlic has been used all over the world for thousands of years.
-Records indicate that garlic was in use when the Giza pyramids were built, about five thousand years ago.
+Records indicate that garlic was in use when the Giza pyramids were built, about 5,000 years ago.

-Richard S. Rivlin wrote in the Journal of Nutrition1 that the ancient Greek physician Hippocrates (circa.
-460-370 BC), known today as "the father of Western medicine", prescribed garlic for a wide range of conditions and illnesses.
-Hippocrates promoted the use of garlic for treating respiratory problems, parasites, poor digestion and fatigue.
+Richard S. Rivlin wrote in the Journal of Nutrition that the ancient Greek physician Hippocrates (circa.
+460-370 BC), known today as "the father of Western medicine," prescribed garlic for a wide range of conditions and illnesses.
+Hippocrates promoted the use of garlic for treating respiratory problems, parasites, poor digestion, and fatigue.

 The original Olympic athletes in Ancient Greece were given garlic - possibly the earliest example of "performance enhancing" agents used in sports.

-According to experts at Kew Gardens2, England's royal botanical center of excellence, the people of ancient India valued the therapeutic properties of garlic and also thought it to be an aphrodisiac.
-The upper classes avoided garlic because they despised its strong odor, while monks, "...widows, adolescents and those who had taken up a vow or were fasting could not eat garlic because of its stimulant quality".
+According to experts at Kew Gardens, England's royal botanical center of excellence, the people of ancient India valued the therapeutic properties of garlic and also thought it to be an aphrodisiac.
+The upper classes avoided garlic because they despised its strong odor, while monks, "...widows, adolescents, and those who had taken up a vow or were fasting, could not eat garlic because of its stimulant quality."

-According to the National Library of Medicine3, part of the NIH (National Institutes of Health), USA, garlic is widely used for several conditions linked to the blood system and heart, including atherosclerosis (hardening of the arteries), high cholesterol, heart attack, coronary heart disease and hypertension.
+Currently, garlic is widely used for several conditions linked to the blood system and heart, including atherosclerosis (hardening of the arteries), high cholesterol, heart attack, coronary heart disease, and hypertension.

-A study published in the journal Food and Chemical Toxicology4 warned that short-term heating reduces the anti-inflammatory effects of fresh raw garlic extracts.
+A study published in the journal Food and Chemical Toxicology warned that short-term heating reduces the anti-inflammatory effects of fresh raw garlic extracts.
 This may be a problem for some people who do not like or cannot tolerate the taste and/or odor of fresh garlic.
-Ask your pharmacist for garlic supplements or oil which have not been exposed to too much heat.

 Below are examples of some scientific studies published in peer-reviewed academic journals about the therapeutic benefits (or not) of garlic.

-People who ate raw garlic at least twice a week had a 44% lower risk of developing lung cancer, according to a study carried out at the Jiangsu Provincial Center for Disease Control and Prevention in China.
+People who ate raw garlic at least twice a week during the 7 year study period had a 44 percent lower risk of developing lung cancer, according to a study conducted at the Jiangsu Provincial Center for Disease Control and Prevention in China.

 Diallyl sulfide, a compound in garlic, was 100 times more effective than two popular antibiotics in fighting the Campylobacter bacterium, according to a study published in the Journal of Antimicrobial Chemotherapy.